The Council issues three types of licenses for the practice of psychology:

 Reciprocity Application – Oklahoma – This application is for licensed psychologists who hold an active Oklahoma license and who want to apply for a Texas psychologist license.

 Temporary License – A temporary license allows out-of-state active licensed, certified, or registered psychologists or psychological associate to practice for a limited time and purpose, such as to provide transitional care or conduct court-ordered evaluations.
 Applicants are granted a temporary license authorizing the delivery of psychological services for no more than 30 days during the course of a year.
-Texas does not offer a temporary license for School Psychologist.
+Texas does not offer a temporary license for School Psychologists.